drmingdrmer/md2zhihu/README.md

             _posts/*.markdown
 ```

-The next push github converts markdowns in `_posts/` and stores converted
+The next push github converts markdowns in `_posts/` and creates a new commit
-version in branch `_md2zhihu/md`.
+that contains the converted markdowns in folder `_md2zhihu`.

 E.g., the single-file version of all of my blog posts:
 https://github.com/drmingdrmer/drmingdrmer.github.io/tree/_md2zhihu/md/_md2zhihu